First of the Wu Di, the legendary Five Kings of China.

 He was fascinated to discover mysterious black rocks that seemed to have amazing properties.
 When you moved them close to each other, they would stick together or jump out of the way.
 Surely, he thought, these things must have some practical use apart from keeping the royal palace amused on long winter evenings.
 And so he invented magnets.

-His sons and grandsons were not nearly as clever but ended up on the throne anyway.
+His sons and grandsons were not nearly as clever as him, but ended up on the throne anyway.